 Grades, the American Way

-- Students are encouraged to discuss their progress in courses with their instructors, especially before the withdrawal deadline.
+- Instructors assign Midterm Grades for most undergraduate courses.
+Students are encouraged to discuss their academic progress in a particular course directly with their instructor.

 |Grade letter||Meaning||Grade-point values per semester credit|